 The inspection form and manual were first approved by the FAPT, incorporated by reference, and made part of the F.A.C. in November 1994.
-All school transportation providers regulated under section 1006.22, F.S., and rule 6A-3.0171, F.A.C., shall implement this manual.
-Please send any comments regarding this manual to the following address:
+All school transportation providers regulated under s.1006.22, F.S., and rule 6A-3.0171, F.A.C., shall implement this manual.
+Please provide any comments regarding this manual to the following email address or telephone number listed below:

 FAPT School Bus Inspection Committee

 Attn: School Transportation Management Section

 Florida Department of Education

-325 West Gaines Street, Room 834

-Tallahassee, Florida 32399-0400

 schtrans@fldoe.org

+850-245-9795